Get a free consultation

 Why does this matter?
 These titles don’t help the audience.
 They only tell them something they already know.
 With a topic title you miss the opportunity of preparing your audience and getting them in the right mindset to be ready for your talk.

-What to do instead: Identify a message that summarises your talk that you can use as its title.
+What to do instead when you plan a presentation: Identify a message that summarises your key points that you can use as its title.
 Keep improving the title until it properly captures what you want to say.
 For example:

 Then test your title on other people.
-Check if it generates the reaction you want.
+Check if it grabs your audience’s attention and generates the reaction you want.

 “If you can’t write your idea on the back of my calling card, you don’t have a clear idea.”